sgoeschl/presentations/javameetup/freemarker/demo/app/README.md

 Build the Docker Iamge

-> docker build --tag spring-boot-freemarker-demo .
+> docker build -t spring-boot-freemarker-demo .

 Show all docker images on your computer